 Soybean [Glycine max (L.) Merrill], a member of the Leguminosae family and the subfamily Papilionoideae, is a valuable oilseed crop in India.
 Known for its exceptional nutritional profile, it is often referred to by names such as the “Miracle Bean,” “Wonder Crop,” “Yellow Jewel,” “Golden Bean,” and “Crop of the Planet.”
 Soybean is also recognized as the “Gold of the Soil” because it enhances soil fertility by fixing atmospheric nitrogen through its root nodules (Hymowitz, 1970).
 Soybean is known for its rich nutritional content, offering approximately 40% protein, which is balanced with essential amino acids; 20% oil, high in polyunsaturated fats, particularly Omega-6 and Omega-3 fatty acids, 6-7% minerals; 5-6% crude fibre and 17-19% carbohydrates (Chauhan and Joshi, 2005).

 Soybean is predominantly cultivated in Brazil, the United States, China, India, Canada, Russia, Mexico, and Japan.
-Global soybean production in 2023 was estimated at 371.11 million tonnes on an area of 136.9 million hectare having productivity of 2711 kg per hectare.
+Global soybean production in 2023 was estimated at 371.11 million tonnes on an area of 136.9 million hectares having productivity of 2711 kg per hectare.
 For the 2023-24 period in India, soybean was cultivated on 130.84 lakh hectares, yielding 14.98 million tonnes with a productivity of 1145 kg/ha (FAOSTAT, 2023).
 Madhya Pradesh led the states with 53.35 lakh hectares under soybean cultivation (Indiastat, 2023).

 The primary borer pests affecting soybean crops are the girdle beetle (Obereopsis brevis) and the stem fly (Melanagromyza sojae).
 Although the stem fly can attack soybeans throughout the growing season, the crop is most vulnerable during the three to four weeks after germination.
 This pest can reduce grain yield by about 33% (Singh and Singh, 1992), and its larvae can tunnel through up to 70% of the stem length (Singh and Singh, 1990).

 The tobacco caterpillar (Spodoptera litura), green semilooper, and grey semilooper are among the most common defoliating insects affecting soybean crops.
 The immature stages (larvae or caterpillars) of Spodoptera litura and the green semilooper damage the crop during its vegetative phase.
 In severe infestations, these pests can completely defoliate the plants, leading to substantial reductions in yield.
-Additionally, Spodoptera litura larvae can cause direct damage to soybean pods (Chaturvedi et al., 1998 and Sastawa et al., 2004).
+Additionally, S. litura larvae can cause direct damage to soybean pods (Chaturvedi et al., 1998 and Sastawa et al., 2004).

 The girdle beetle poses a significant threat to soybean crops.
 The female adult beetle creates two girdles on the stem, petiole, and central leaflet stalk of soybean plants, cutting three holes between them.
 As the grub feeds, it hollows out the stem down to the plant’s base.
-This tunneling can result in grain weight reductions of 66.69% to 85.35%.
+This tunneling can result in grain weight reductions of 66.69 to 85.35%.
 Considerable research has been conducted on the seasonal patterns and control methods for major soybean pests, including various insecticide groups.

 Materials and Methods

-The investigations on succession of insect pests and their natural enemies on soybean (Glycine max (L.) Merrill) was carried out at, R.A.K College of Agriculture, Sehore, RVSKVV, Gwalior (M.P) during Kharif 2024 with soybean variety- JS-335.
-It was sown on 07 June, 2024 and Plot size measured 15 m × 15 m with a row to row and plant spacing of 40 cm × 7 cm.
+The investigations on succession of insect pests and their natural enemies on soybean (Glycine max (L.) Merrill) was carried out at, R.A.K College of Agriculture, Sehore, RVSKVV, Gwalior (M.P) during Kharif 2024 with soybean variety, JS-335.
+It was sown on 07 June, 2024 and Plot size measured 15 × 15 m with a row to row and plant spacing of 40 × 7 cm.
 After germination all the cultural practices were performed throughout the growing season; however insecticides were not sprayed in and around the experiment area.

 Observation of the number of girdled plants by girdle beetle was recorded from one-meter row length at three places at weekly intervals starting from the initiation till harvest of the crop.
 The pest incidence was recorded by counting healthy and damaged plants affected by the girdle beetle, and the data was calculated in percentage.